-Good printing requires skill and practice in order to create uniformity and clear block printing patterns.
-Small variations in the block printing, vibrant and meaningful motifs, and handmade technique of Indian block print fabric are what give it such a unique charm.
+Good hand block printing requires skill and plenty of practice in order to create uniformity and clear block printing patterns.
+The tiny variations in the block printing, vibrant and meaningful motifs, and handmade technique of Indian block print fabric are what give it such a unique charm.

-How long do the blocks last?
-If the block is used on a regular basis, which would be about 300 meters a month, they will last about 8 months.
-However, even if they are not used, after several years.
+If the block is used on a regular basis, which would equate to about 300 meters of block print fabric per month, it will last about eight months.
+However, even if a block goes unused, the wood inevitably deteriorates after several years.
 In this case, the block may still be usable, but it will not print as well.

-How many meters can be printed in a day?
-A skilled artists can print 20 meters a day of a one-block design or 4 meters a day of a 4 block design.
+A skilled artist can print 20 meters per day of a one-block design or four meters per day of a four-block design.

-What is the inspiration behind the blocks?
 Most of the blocks are based on Indian mythology or inspired by the natural world, including animals, flowers, or fruits.
 Many also feature complicated geometric patterns.

-How can these fabrics be cared for?
-Machine wash with mild detergent in cold water, wash colors separately, do not soak and do not dry in direct sunlight.
+For best results, we recommend machine washing with mild detergent in cold water.
+Wash colors separately.
+Do not soak block print fabrics and do not dry them in direct sunlight.